Search continues for missing plane in Ohio

 "Dive teams are very passionate at what they do," Bahhur said.
 "They are out there.
 They are working extremely hard."

-Police suspended the search Tuesday evening and plan to resume on Wednesday.
+Police said the search was continuing Tuesday evening.

 The Citation 525 was headed for The Ohio State University Airport in Columbus when it disappeared from radar, according to a Coast Guard statement.